equinor/jneqsim/MIGRATION_GUIDE.md

 ### After (New System)
 1. Dependencies resolved at **runtime** when first imported
-2. JARs downloaded to user cache (`~/.cache/jneqsim/`)
+2. JARs downloaded directly from GitHub releases to temporary locations
-3. Subsequent uses load from cache (very fast)
+3. Support for multiple Java versions and NeqSim versions
-4. Support for multiple Java versions and NeqSim versions
+4. Simple, straightforward download process

 ## Configuration